Pope Francis Tells Abusive Priests And Bishops To Turn Themselves In

 Francis also seemed to reject the opinion voiced by some in the church that the media has unduly focused on sexual abuse by priests.
 "The greater scandal in this matter is that of cloaking the truth," he said.

-At the televised event, cameras panned over the cardinals as they listened to the pope connect symbols and ideas of betrayal in Christianity — Judas, along with St. Augustine's allegory of weeds being planted among good seeds — to the current state of the Roman Catholic Church.
+At the televised event, cameras panned over the cardinals as they listened to the pope connect symbols and ideas of betrayal in Christianity — Judas, along with St. Augustine's words about weeds being planted among good seeds — to the current state of the Roman Catholic Church.

-"Do you perhaps believe, brethren, that weeds cannot spring up even on the thrones of bishops?" the pope asked, referring the St. Augustine allegory.
+"Do you perhaps believe, brethren, that weeds cannot spring up even on the thrones of bishops?" the pope asked.

 Referring to Satan, Francis said, "the Tempter, the Great Accuser, is the one who brings division, sows discord, insinuates enmity, persuades God's children and causes them to doubt."